Richard Smart has been calling himself “The Flying Wine Doctor” for decades.

 Want to know more?

 Under the Liquor Control Act 1988, it is an offence for a person under the age of 18 years to purchase, or attempt to purchase, liquor on licensed or regulated premises.
+It is against the law to sell or supply alcohol to, or obtain alcohol for, anyone under 18 years.

 Special Facility Licence number: 609214706320 | Licensee: Nandi Valley Pty Ltd. | Unit 1/52 Pakenham St, Fremantle, WA 6160.